-people who have recently traveled to places where the virus is known to have spread
+- people who have recently traveled to places where the virus is known to have spread

-While people who are being actively treated for breast cancer may be at higher risk for severe illness if they do become infected, it’s important to know that they do not necessarily have a higher risk of becoming infected compared to others who live in the same area, as long as they are limiting their contact with other people and aren't making frequent trips to the hospital.
+While people who currently have breast cancer are at higher risk for serious illness if they do become infected, it’s important to know that they do not necessarily have a higher risk of becoming infected compared to others who live in the same area, as long as they are limiting their contact with other people and aren't making frequent trips to the hospital.

 How can I protect myself and others?